CGJennings/se3docs/docs/dm-type-viewer.md

 ### Previewing characters and text

-Choosing any table cell with draw the associated glyph's outline in the large preview area in the lower-left corner of the dialog, print its Unicode name below the table, and insert it into the **Copy** field.
+Choosing any table cell will draw the associated glyph's outline in the large preview area in the lower-left corner of the dialog, print its Unicode name below the table, and insert it into the **Copy** field.

 To *enter test text in the target font*, click in the **Copy** field and enter the desired text.